nebari-dev/nebari-docs/ARCHITECTURE.md

 ## Files in `./` - the root directory of this repository

-- `.gitignore`: `.git` configuration file with files and patters not to be committed to version control
+- `.gitignore`: `.git` configuration file with files and patterns not to be committed to version control
 - `.gitpod.yml`: gitpod configuration file
 - `.pre-commit.yaml`: configuration for the multiple non-JavaScript pre-commits used
 - `CONTRIBUTING.md`: this project's contribution guidelines